celestiaorg/docs/docs/developers/docker-node-key.md

 ## Mounting existing keys to container

 In this example, we'll be mounting an existing key to the container.
+We're also using an existing image called `celestia-node`.
 This will mount the entire `/.celestia-light<p2p_network>/keys` directory to your image.

 Write a `docker-compose.yml` to accomplish this: